Chris Bordano

-Christopher E. Bordano (born December 30, 1974) is a former American football linebacker in the National Football League for the New Orleans Saints and Atlanta Falcons.
-He played college football at Southern Methodist University.
+Christopher E. Bordano (born December 30, 1974) is an American former professional football player who was a linebacker in the National Football League (NFL) for the New Orleans Saints and Atlanta Falcons.
+He played college football for the SMU Mustangs.

-Early years
+Early life

 Bordano was born in San Antonio, Texas.
 He attended Southwest High School, where he played as a linebacker.
 As a senior, he tallied 178 tackles (100 solo) with 3 fumble recoveries.
 He received All-District 28-5A and Defensive Most Valuable Player honors.

 He also competed in the hurdles, 100 meters, 4 × 400 metres relay and in the pole vault.